CrayLabs/SmartSim-workshops/HPC_days_2025/README.md

 ### Jupyter notebook
 If you are on your laptop, you can also use the Jupyter notebook `smartsim_101.ipynb`, which contains the same code, just install `jupyterlab` in your virtual environment, and run `jupyter lab` from the directory containing the `README.md` file.

+### Your exercise starts here!
-That's it, the rest of the instructions are available in the script or in the notebook.
+That's it, the rest of the instructions are available in the script or in the notebook, you will just have to replace a bunch of `EXERCISE` lines to get this workflow up and running.
 Have fun!

 If you have questions, you can either ping the instructor directly, or [join our Slack Workspace](https://join.slack.com/t/craylabs/shared_invite/zt-nw3ag5z5-5PS4tIXBfufu1bIvvr71UA) and enter the `#workshops` channel.